slurmulon/bach/docs/guide.md

 Technically an element can be used to represent any sort of information.

-But in the primary domain of music, an element represents any of the following:
+But in our target domain of music, an element represents any of the following:

  - `Note`
  - `Scale`